utiasDSL/crazyflow/docs/examples.md

 ---

-### Figure‑8 / RL example
+### Figure‑8 / RL environment

-A scripted figure‑8 tracking example and a reference environment usable for training RL agents.
-This demonstrates how to use the provided environments for training and deployment; example RL setups for PPO and SHAC are provided as references.
+A scripted figure‑8 environment intended for evaluation or as a training target.
+The example shows how to create vectorized envs, apply the NormalizeActions wrapper and step/render the environment.
+It does not include any agent implementations — integrate the environment with your preferred RL training code (Stable Baselines3, RLlib, custom JAX trainers, etc.).

 Run:
 ```bash